datacamp/Market-Basket-Analysis-in-python-live-training/README.md

 - [ ] Data Consumer
 - [ ] Leader
-- [ ] Data Analyst
+- [x] Data Analyst
 - [ ] Citizen Data Scientist
-- [ ] Data Scientist
+- [x] Data Scientist
 - [ ] Data Engineer
 - [ ] Database Administrator
-- [ ] Statistician
+- [x] Statistician
-- [ ] Machine Learning Scientist
+- [x] Machine Learning Scientist
 - [ ] Programmer
 - [ ] Other (please describe)

+Reasoning: Market Basket Analysis has limited overlap with popular methods in machine learning and data science (e.g. deep learning, gradient boosting, clustering, etc.).
+As such, learning the basics of Market Basket Analysis will open up an entirely new toolset for many data analysts, data scientists, statisticians, and machine learning scientists.

 ### What industries would this apply to?

-*List one or more industries that the content would be appropriate for.*
+- Industries: Retail, e-commerce, streaming services.
+- Reasoning: Market basket analysis can be used to analyze associations between itemsets in any domain.
+While it is typically applied in retail settings, it can also be used in other applications, such as building recommender systems for e-commerce sites or streaming services.

 ### What level of expertise should learners have before beginning the live training?

 *List three or more examples of skills that you expect learners to have before beginning the live training*

-> - Can draw common plot types (scatter, bar, histogram) using matplotlib and interpret them
-> - Can run a linear regression, use it to make predictions, and interpret the coefficients.
-> - Can calculate grouped summary statistics using SELECT queries with GROUP BY clauses.
+- Can define and manipulate an `array` in `numpy`.
+- Can define a `DataFrame` in `pandas`, create columns, and apply basic methods, such as `.mean()` and `.sum()`.
+- Can use `.apply()` and `lambda` functions to transform columns in a `DataFrame`.
+- Can generate basic plots in `matplotlib`.

 ## Step 3: Prerequisites